 Professional and respectful email communication is required at all times, and with all members of the community, including peers, the undergraduate students in your classes and rehearsals, staff members, professors and administrators.
-More helpful hints about proper email practices may be found here: https://uiowa.edu/conflictmanagement/sites/uiowa.edu.conflictmanagement/files/Email%20and%20C onflict.pdf

 The above expectations are held in order to promote the mutual excellence of both the MFA student and also the Department, to advance the individual student in achieving professional and artistic goals, and to ensure the outstanding reputation and contribution of the Department of Dance to the University, to academia, and to the professional field.